ezequielv9/SQL-Azure-Projects/README.md

 The final step is using Power Bi or Tablue to create the Data visualization of this Project and Develop the questions for the SQL Queries.

 ![image](https://github.com/ezequielv9/SQL-Azure-Projects/assets/122133958/d2cd5e55-c365-46a7-a78d-a98db0030a7a)

+Got to the final step for data visualization however due to Power BI being locked to work-related accounts I'm unable to utilize the software, But I was able to gather CSV reports using SSMS.